sesamyab/docs/docs/news-widget/web-components/sesamy-entitlements.md

 # sesamy-entitlements

 The purchases component displays a list of the users purchases.
-It could for instance be used on a user profile website
+It could for instance be used on a user profile website.

 ## Usage